 What is manga?

-Manga are essentially comics or graphic novels from Japan.
+Manga are comics or graphic novels from Japan.
 They’re typically printed in black and white and serialized in manga magazines before the chapters are collected and printed into individual volumes.
-Just like fiction, manga has a wide range of genres and target demographics but with their own terms.
-The ones you might see often are:
+Just like fiction books, manga have a wide array of genres and specified content to reach certain target demographics.
+The ones you see most often might be:

 Shojo: Aimed at YA girls, usually with a female lead and themes of romance, friendship, and self-discovery.
-Think of YA romance like TATBILB.
+Think of YA romance like To All The Boys I’ve Loved Before.
 Examples: Fruits Basket, Nana, Kaichou wa Maid-Sama.

 If you like romance: